 TESTFLIGHT (TF) - An application that is used to distribute Apple applications for testing.

-TESTRAIL (TR) - Web-based test case management software where test scripts are executed for many projects at Testlio.
+TESTRAIL (TR) - Web-based test plan management software where test scripts are executed for many projects at Testlio.

 UNIT TESTING - Unit Testing is testing the smallest testable parts of an application to verify they are working correctly.
 In Unit Testing the purpose it to make sure the units of code are behaving as the developer intended.